 INITIATIVE COMMITTEE The proponents of the initiative.
-In Switzerland an initiative must be submitted by a minimum of 7 and a maximum of 27 sponsors.
+In Switzerland an initiative must be submitted by a minimum of 7 and (since 1997) a maximum of 27 sponsors.
+The bigger number ensures that one representative from each canton can be part of the committee.
 An absolute majority of the sponsors has the right to withdraw the initiative.